Six Senses Bhutan

 essential oils produced by alembic distillation in 2023

 We operate in line with the Sustainable Operational Guidelines set out by Six Senses and wherever possible go beyond Vietnamese and international environmental requirements.

 Included in the IUCN Red List of Threatened Species and Vietnam’s Red Book, the black-shanked douc langur is only found in Southern Vietnam and Eastern Cambodia.
 The Hon Heo mountain area behind us is one of the prevalent habitats, where langurs visit the reservoir during the dry season.
 Naturally quite shy, it is a rare privilege to encounter them; however, we can arrange hikes into the hills where you may have unscripted encounters with these and other local wildlife.

-Since 2020, we collaborate with the NGO Green Viet, where biologists have identified 109 individuals around our resort, which has now grown to 153 in 2022, 19 plant specifies on which langur feed, and also 20 popular behaviors - do ask our team for more details.
+Since 2020, we have collaborated with the NGO Green Viet, where biologists have identified 109 individuals around our resort, which has now grown to 170 in 2023, 19 plant specifies on which langur feed, and 20 popular behaviors - do ask our team for more details.

 We launched a coral propagation program in collaboration with the Institute of Oceanography in Nha Trang to protect and preserve the marine ecosystem surrounding our resort.
 The resort’s shores are fringed by natural coral reefs that are biologically diverse and a great asset for snorkelers.